 Amazon Prime Discounts & Free Trials

-- Amazon Prime Student: free 6-month trial, then $6.49 per month – you only need an active .edu email address to qualify
+- Amazon Prime Student: free 3-month trial, then $8.99 per year – you only need an active .edu email address to qualify

-- Amazon Prime for those enrolled in Medicaid or with an EBT Card: $5.99/month
+- Amazon Prime for those enrolled in Medicaid or with an EBT Card: free 30-day trial, then $6.99/month for those enrolled in Medicaid or paying with an EBT card

 - Amazon Prime Annual Subscription (vs. monthly): $119/year ($9.92/month) – update to “annual” at that link

-- Amazon Prime military discount: occasionally offered in advance of Veterans Day, but not continuously.
+- Amazon Prime Military discount: occasionally offered around Veteran’s Day, but not continuously

 Aside from the benefits that it offers, Amazon Prime itself often comes with significant discounts and promotions throughout the year, in addition to 5% cash back rewards when you use an Amazon Prime Chase Visa card to complete your purchase.

-Additionally, the Amazon Prime card has exclusive discounts listed here.
+Additionally, the Amazon Prime credit card has exclusive discounts listed here.

 Amazon Credit Promotions